drupal-entity-training/event/index.md

 #### Install the entity type

-Drupal can be create the database schema for our entity type automatically but this needs to be done explicitly.
+Drupal can create the database schema for our entity type automatically but this needs to be done explicitly.
 The preferred way of doing this is with Drush.

 * Run `drush entity-updates`